com-py/Hibuntu/README.md

 The script automates installing Ubuntu on Rockchip ARM chromebooks like the Hisense C11.
 It is similar to ChrUbuntu but uses Arch Linux ARM kernel and Ubuntu 14.04 LTS (trusty).
 Either a microSD or USB stick can be used.
 I recommend the microSD option (16 or 32 GB) becuase it fits flush on the Hisense C11 and can be very fast.
-You can have a full Linux system on a nice, little and light machine like the Hisense C11.
+You can have a dual-boot, full Linux system on a nice, little and light machine like the Hisense C11.

 **Requirements**: A microSD card or USB stick, wifi connection, and a Hisense C11 or alike (duh)